hyperstack-org/hyperstack/docs/pusher_quickstart.md

 ### PusherQuickstart

-[Pusher.com](https://pusher.com/) provides a ready to go push infrastructure for you App.
+[Pusher.com](https://pusher.com/) provides a production ready push transport for your App.
 You can combine this with [Pusher-Fake](/docs/pusher_faker_quickstart.md) for local testing as well.
+You can get a free pusher account and API keys at [https://pusher.com](https://pusher.com)

 #### 1 Add the Pusher and HyperLoop gems to your Rails app